7 Instagram Photo-Ops You Don’t Want to Miss

 Connect With Us

-Fun, hands-on projects in BADM’s Art Studios easily lend themselves to stunning visuals – and creative conversations!
+The black and white designs on the coloring walls of BADM’s Art Studios easily lend themselves to stunning visuals – and creative conversations!
 As you’re snapping a shot of your child’s masterpiece, ask them questions about their artistic process.
-When they explain why they picked a certain color to use on the painting wall or what they liked about the program in Studio C, they’re also showing off their developing reasoning, communication, and decision-making skills.
+When they explain why they picked a certain color to use they’re also showing off their developing reasoning, communication, and decision-making skills.
+For little ones, practice gripping a marker supports the development of fine motor skills.

 4. The Crow’s Nest

 Conquering BADM’s most popular climbing structure is a feat to be recognized, but it’s worth celebrating even if your child doesn’t make it all the way up.
-Encourage your child to see failure as a learning opportunity, rather than as a stopping point.
-With a view of the Golden Gate Bridge in the background, a picture of your child attempting the Crow’s Nest is too good not to post.
+Encourage your child to see failure as a learning opportunity, rather than as a stopping point, building a growth mindset by acknowledging that they haven’t made it to the top - “yet.”
+With another opportunity to capture the Golden Gate Bridge in the background, a picture of your child attempting the Crow’s Nest is too good not to post.

 The next time your child strikes the perfect pose and you pull out your camera, you’ll be able to see the creative learning that’s happening in the photo as well!